Please enable JS

 What paperwork should you expect?

 You should expect documentation that shows a clear handover of waste and a responsible next step.
 Exact documents vary by situation, but the principle stays the same: you want traceability.
+UK rules around waste battery handling focus on controlled treatment, recycling, and related responsibilities, with the clearest public reference point being the UK government guidance linked above.

 How do newer rules affect battery recycling?

+Even when you recycle in the UK, policy and supply chains link to wider European changes.
+Recent EU-level updates focus on sustainability and responsible battery management across the battery lifecycle.
 For a high-level overview of that direction of travel, read the European Parliament overview of newer EU battery rules.
-It is useful context when you hear terms like “battery passport” or tougher reporting expectations.
+It is useful context when you hear terms like battery passport or tougher reporting expectations.

 How to pick a compliant handler for NiMH packs